shafa2507/Automatic-detection-of-vibratory-behaviour-of-honey-bees/README.md

 # Automatic Detection of Vibratory Behavious of Honeybees.

 ### Getting Started
-Please run the setup before to use any file.
+Please run the setup.py before to use any file.